Factors about Competency Based Interview Questions examples

 The above list is just indicative and may be a part of an exhaustive competency manual prepared by company HR for individual jobs.

-Welcome to Competency Based Interview Questions examples
+Welcome to Competency-Based Interview Questions examples

 Most companies these days prefer to use a competency-based interview to test candidate ability and potential.
-Also called behavioral or situational interviews, these interviews assess past demonstration of specific behavioral competencies in particular situations.
+Also called behavioral or situational interviews, these interviews assess the past demonstration of specific behavioral competencies in particular situations.

-For the past couple of decades, competency based interview questions examples have become popular in corporate selection and training processes.
+For the past couple of decades, competency-based interview questions examples have become popular in corporate selection and training processes.
 Used either in personal interview formats or as the basis for conducting assessment center tests, competencies help in the selection of new recruits, staff development programs, and career planning programs.

 Advantages over traditional interview formats: